 Project DAWN is an opioid overdose education and naloxone distribution (OEND) program.
 Program participants are educated on the risk factors of opioid overdose, how to recognize an opioid overdose, and how to respond to an opioid overdose by calling 911, giving rescue breaths, and administering nasal naloxone.
 Eligible participants are given FREE naloxone kits containing 2 vials of naloxone hydrochloride medication.

-Eligible program participants are individuals at risk of opioid overdose including individuals who are in recovery for opioid addiction and those who are actively using opioids.
+Eligible program participants are individuals who are at-risk of opioid overdose including those who are in recovery for opioid addiction and those who are actively using opioids in addition to individuals who know someone who is at-risk for opioid overdose.

 An opioid includes both prescription painkillers (Percocet, OxyContin, Oxycodone, Vicodin, Morphine, Fentanyl, etc.) and heroin.
 Naloxone, also known as narcan, is an opioid antagonist and the antidote to an opioid overdose.
 Opioid overdose causes respiratory depression and, if not treated, death.
 When administered during an overdose, naloxone blocks the effects of opioids on the brain and restores breathing within two to five minutes.
 Naloxone has been used safely by emergency medical professionals since the 1960s and has only one function: to reverse the effects of opioids on the brain and respiratory system in order to prevent death.